stoeps13/connections-doc/source/admin/admin/t_transfer_ownership_of_user_files.md

     FilesMemberService.getByEmail("ajones@renovations.com")
     ```

+    !!! note
-    **Note:** If you prefer, you can use the future owner's directory ID to find their internal ID.
+    If you prefer, you can use the future owner's directory ID to find their internal ID.
 In this case, run `FilesMemberService.getByExtId` instead of the preceding command.

     The following example shows the properties that are returned by using getByEmail, including the ID for the new owner \(9b1683e7-ca4f-4ac1-85a1-c780fa1340b5\) that you will need in step 3.